What to expect after Surgery

 Please call us if you have any concerns during your pet’s recovery.
 Recheck appointments, if needed, must be scheduled by calling our clinics during normal business hours (7:30am to 5pm) during the following days:

-Phoenix and Mesa: Tuesday-Friday and 1st Saturday
+Phoenix and Mesa: Tues-Friday and 1 Saturday a month 7:30a-5p

 ALTERED TAILS IS NOT A 24 HOUR FACILITY AND DOES NOT HAVE EMERGENCY EQUIPMENT.
 If you believe you have an emergency situation the following clinics are recommendations for emergency facilities near our clinics.
 Altered Tails does not cover any expenses incurred at these locations.